AndrasKovacs/pny1-assignment/DepTC.md

 ```
 The `Nat` description can be now interpreted as a polynomial functor in Agda (and we can take its fixpoint), and use that in lieu of the old `Nat`, but now the structure of the type is available for inspection.

 For the sake of brevity I shall omit more Agda code here.
 The rest of the example can be [found here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda).
 The key point is that by having an internal description of types, we can define generic operations that work on values of *all* described types.
-For example, we can implement generic equality, pretty printing, serialization, zippers or lenses.
+For example, we can implement generic equality, pretty printing, serialization, zippers, lenses and more.
 In more advanced (dependent) languages we can define subsets of a larger universe using type-theoretic predicates, and define generic function that work only on some subsets; for example generic equality that only works on types that doesn't contain function fields.

+In practical implementations of generic programming in Haskell, Clean or Purescript, and generic functions are used via an extra conversion from user-defined types to generic representations and back.
+This has some performance overhead, and generic representations also tend to have greater memory footprint.
+Nevertheless, optimized generics are possible, as are languages that have generic types by default, or have *all* types in generic form.

+Turning back to type classes, can we expect that generic programming can replace them?

+The answer is likely no. Generic programming does overlap with type classes, and it's usually a good choice in those cases (decidable equality, enumeration, serialization, etc.), but many classes are extremely hard to express generically.
+For example, instances for most algebraic structures cannot be derived mechanically.
+For example, natural numbers form a ring, but ring-ness can't be easily decided for arbitrary types.

+Also, despite our best intentions a large amount of meaning and intent will be always expressed by the *naming* of types.
+Programmers often use isomorphic but differently named types, because most of the time there's no need or energy to express all relevant semantics in types.
+Thus, generics may be good for serialization, but not quite good for pretty printing, since generic functions are don't know much about the context in which a type is used or the intent of the programmer.
+It's a common bit of pain in programming languages that support some form of printing for all types: the printed outputs tend to be messy, verbose or uninformative.

+But I must stress that there is a considerable amount of research on dependently typed generic programming that enable extremely powerful abstractions (mind-blowing is an appropriate term).
+For example, see Conor McBride's work on algebraic ornaments, which are descriptions of *annotations*, *modifications* and *information erasure* on types.
+Ornaments describe notions such as "lists are natural numbers annotated with fields of some type" and "the erasure of fields from lists yields a natural number which is the length of the list", and they also enable some automatic lifting of functions operating on a type to a modified version of that type.
+Generics also tend to synergize with type classes: in Haskell, a less expressive language, type classes are even required for defining generic functions, since they're the main mechanism for dispatching on types.